High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise: High-Probability Complexity Bounds

 \begin{remark}

-In this remark, we demonstrate the techniques used in establishing the iteration~complexity and discuss the sample complexity.
+In this remark, we demonstrate the techniques used in establishing the iteration complexity and discuss the sample complexity.

 3pt $\bullet$ The heavy-tailed nature of the noise introduces significant challenges in complexity analysis.
-To this end, we employ the Burkholder-type inequality \citep{Burkholder1973Distribution, Chen2020Rosenthal} and martingale Fuk–Nagaev inequality \citep{Fuk1973Certain,Nagaev1979Large, Fan2017Deviation} to study the tail behavior of $e_k$ and $e_{s_k}$.
-In contrast, \cite{Cao2023First, Berahas2025Sequential} utilized~\mbox{concentration}~techniques for sub-exponential variables, which we also apply in Section \ref{sec:4_subexp}.
-We mention that the techniques~used in analyzing heavy-tailed noise are independent to the algorithm designs, implying that same analysis can be applied to established trust-region and line-search methods \citep{Cao2023First,Berahas2025Sequential} and derive the same complexity bounds.
+To this end, we employ the Burkholder-type inequality (Lemma \ref{append:lemma1}) \citep{Burkholder1973Distribution, Chen2020Rosenthal} and martingale Fuk–Nagaev inequality (Lemma \ref{Fuk–Nagaev}) \citep{Fuk1973Certain,Nagaev1979Large, Fan2017Deviation} to study the tail behavior of $e_k$ and $e_{s_k}$.
+In contrast, \cite{Cao2023First, Berahas2025Sequential} utilized concentration techniques for sub-exponential variables, which we also apply in Section \ref{sec:4_subexp}.
+We mention that the techniques used in analyzing heavy-tailed noise are independent of the algorithm designs, implying that same analysis can be applied to trust-region and line-search methods \citep{Cao2023First,Berahas2025Sequential} and derive the same complexity bounds.